milkshakeuk/PndAid/README.md

 * Save the pXML to its own file
 * Save the icon to its own file
 * Ability to iterate over and seek to file data like an array
+* Ability to list files in archive
+* Ability to extract files from archive

 ## Getting Started